mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 implement 4o6 according to {{RFC7341}}.

-In order to extend the solution described above also to the case where RUs are using IPv4 but cannot support {{RFC7341}}, it is possible to adopt the mechanisms described in this document by introducing 4o6RA in the switches.
+In order to extend the solution described above also to the case where RUs are using IPv4 but cannot support {{RFC7341}}, the mechanisms described in this document can be used by introducing 4o6RA in the switches.

 # Acknowledgments
 {:numbered="false"}

-The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza and Siddharth Sharma.
+The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza, and Siddharth Sharma.